-The Roads and Transport Alliance (the Alliance) is a cooperative governance arrangement between the Department of Transport and Main Roads and the Local Government Association of Queensland (LGAQ) on behalf of local governments, to invest in and regionally manage Queensland's road and transport network.
+The Roads and Transport Alliance (the Alliance) is a cooperative governance arrangement between the Department of Transport and Main Roads and Queensland local governments, to invest in and regionally manage Queensland's Road and transport network.

 Established in 2002, the Alliance was formed to jointly address shared road and transport challenges and deliver improved value from all available resources.